 - Strange noises - Garage doors are not known for being quiet as a church mouse.
 Even the quietest generate their fair share of decibels.
 The thing is, the noises that emanate from your garage door should be predictable and familiar.
 If you begin hearing noises you’ve never heard before it’s a good indication that something is wrong.
 Don’t ignore such noises.
 It may turn out that they’re the result of obstructions in the track or a poorly lubricated spring.
 But if the sounds have a mechanical air about them it may be an indication the opener is on its last legs.
 Even so you won’t need replacement garage doors, just a replacement opener.

 - The door shuts part way and then reopens - If, after commanding the door to close it reverses itself part way down it may be an indication that something is amiss inside the opener.
 Then again it may indicate that something is obstructing the auto-reverse mechanism.
 Or that sunlight is interfering with the functioning of the auto-reverse.
 The best thing to do is call the garage door replacement techs at A Better Garage Door and have us in for a look.
-We’ll get to the heart of the matter quickly and if the problem is with the opener we’ll provide you a full range of options, including repair (if possible) and replacement.
+We’ll get to the heart of the matter quickly and if the problem is with the opener we’ll provide you a full range of options, including professional repair (if possible) and replacement.

 Garage door openers do yeoman's work making sure we have easy, unfettered access to our homes regardless of the weather or time of day.
 But they’re not indestructible.
 At some point they’re going to start wearing down and wearing out.
 Keep your eyes open for any of the above signs of trouble and if you encounter any give the pros at A Better Garage Door a call before you decide to replace the garage door.